-The result is an exciting new line of cider from Wilmington Brew Works, aptly named The Fruits of Eleutherian Mills.
+The result was an exciting new line of cider from Wilmington Brew Works, aptly named The Fruits of Eleutherian Mills.
 Rice says the cider is bone dry and tart with subtle notes from the cherries in the finish.
-The limited run is available at the Wilmington Brew Works taproom beginning July 21, in 22-ounce bottles and on tap, with hopes that future batches will be available at Hagley Events.
+The limited run was available at the Wilmington Brew Works taproom July 2021, in 22-ounce bottles and on tap, with hopes that future batches will be available at Hagley Events.